Understand crypto

 +

 Yes.
-A price drop, a scam, a wrong address, a wrong network or a loss of access can lead to a partial or total loss.
+A price drop, a scam, a wrong address, a wrong network or a loss of access can lead to a partial or total loss. the crypto guide covers the useful basics before going further, and the crypto simulator helps visualise simple historical reference points.

 What is a stablecoin?